-Australian Dance Theatre and Garry Stewart participate in research and collaborations with a broad range of academic and artistic partners.
+Australian Dance Theatre participates in research and collaborations with a broad range of academic and artistic partners.

 These projects have spanned topics including neuroscience, psychology, health and technology.
 The value of this research is to identify the relationship and connectivity that dance has with other disciplines, other communities and alternate arenas of thought.

 This process affords dance a wider context beyond its attachment to performativity.

 The Cubic Museum was a performance installation set inside a 3 cubic metre Perspex cube situated at the centre of the astonishing Pacific Cultures Gallery at the South Australian Museum.
 The clear Perpex cube provided an opportunity to reference and recontextualise the classic 19th...Details

 ADT in collaboration with indigenous dancers and choreographers from Kurruru, the team at Restless Dance Theatre, local independent choreographers and an eclectic range of local musicians, identified in partnership with Music SA, brought The World’s Smallest Stage together.
 The World’s Smallest Stage saw ten...Details